janhavishankar/jst/_pages/cv.md

 Education
 ======
 * PhD in Economics, Graduate School of Arts and Sciences, Fordham University, 2018-present <br>
   Fields: International and Financial Economics

-* MSc in Economics, School of Economics, Symbiosis International University, 2014 - 16
+* MSc in Economics, School of Economics, Symbiosis International University, 2014-16 <br>
+  Specializations: International Trade and Finance, Applied Econometrics
+  Thesis: Trade-Growth nexus: a study of G20 countries

-* BSc in Physics (Major), Mathematics, and Statistics, Fergusson College, University of Pune, 2011 - 14
+* BSc in Physics (Major), Mathematics, and Statistics, Fergusson College, University of Pune, 2011-14 <br>
+  Thesis: Magnetohydrodynamics and Dynamo theory

 Work experience
 ======